Literary stream of consciousness is a device used to render a character's mental process into text.

 Consciousness ... does not appear to itself chopped up in bits. ...It is nothing jointed; it flows.
 A 'river' or 'stream' are the metaphors by which it is most naturally described." – William James

-Interestingly, a recent article in the New York Times challenged James' theory, arguing that we don't sample the world in a continuous stream of thought but in 'rhythmic pulses' or chunks.
+Interestingly, an article in the New York Times challenged James' theory, arguing that we don't sample the world in a continuous stream of thought but in 'rhythmic pulses' or chunks.

 Nevertheless, stream of consciousness remains an important literary device.
 Where else, how else, can you get direct access to the thoughts of characters, the inner workings of the human mind?